dashirov/kpi_repository/README.md

 **INDICATOR (STRING)**

-A standardized, human‐readable metric name (for example “ACTIVE_REGISTERED_USERS”, “TRIAL_STARTS”, etc.).
+A standardized, human‐readable metric name (for example “ACQUISITIONS”, “AD_CLICK_TO_REGISTRATION_CVR”, etc.).
 Each module restricts accepted values based on its domain logic.

 **DIMENSIONS (OBJECT)**